 Carlos Medina is a PhD candidate in the Immunology program at Stanford University School of Medicine.
 His work currently focuses on understanding the mechanisms of long-term tissue-specific tolerance in allergic asthma.
 In tandem, he is working on ways of utilizing extracellular matrix proteoglycans to promote these tolerogenic lung responses, targeting the immunological root causes of allergic asthma.
 Carlos is a Ford Foundation fellow and a Stanford DARE fellow and serves the community through his role as President of the Biomedical Association for the Interest of Minority Students.

 Payton is a MSTP student in the Immunology PhD program.
 He came into the lab with a strong background in engineering and microfluidics in particular.
 Payton’s research focuses on hyaluronan, pericellular matrix, and antigen presentation.
 He is also investigating 4-MU impacts on organ transplants.

 Graham Barlow – 2017

-Graham is a second year grad student in the Immunology program at Stanford University School of Medicine.
+Graham is a PhD candidate in the Immunology program at Stanford University School of Medicine.
 He is co-mentored by Garry Nolan and is working on the using high-dimensional imaging to study how cells coordinate in their native tissue contexts.
 He is especially interested in tissue architecture and how this organization induces and breaks tolerance, especially over long time periods.

-Medeea is a first year Immunology grad student who recently joined the lab.
+Medeea is a PhD candidate in the Immunology program at Stanford University School of Medicine.
 She is co-mentored by Steve Quake and is working to understand how Pf phage impact human immunology in the context of Pseudomonas aeruginosa infection.